Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 Maret 2025 12.27.44 UTC
+- WIB: Rabu, 26 Maret 2025 13.36.16 UTC
-- WITA: Rabu, 26 Maret 2025 13.27.44 UTC
+- WITA: Rabu, 26 Maret 2025 14.36.16 UTC
-- WIT: Rabu, 26 Maret 2025 14.27.44 UTC
+- WIT: Rabu, 26 Maret 2025 15.36.16 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: technology
+Kategori: success